mmcmd/verification-bot/README.md

 Users with a <3 month old account can send it the message "verify" and it will verify them.

 Informs users with a <5 days old account to message Moderator Mail to get verified.

+### Potential future features

+See Projects tab for more info